glowlabs-org/PhaseIRewardsSimulator/UserSpecification.md

 defines all of the farms that are enrolled in the rewards program.
 The input defines what week the farm joins the rewards program, and how many weeks the farm is participating in the rewards program.
-The farm needs to participate in the rewards program for an integer number of weeks, but it can be any number of weeks, which allows for farms that are being ported from V1 to V2 to define a shorter tenure.
+The farm needs to participate in the rewards program for an integer number of weeks between 2 and 2^12, which allows for farms that are being ported from V1 to V2 to define a shorter tenure.

 The asset id defines which asset is being used for the protocol deposit and rewards, and the `assets_required` field defines how many assets are